Fighting fire with fire

 Creating conservation dollars from carbon

 Through this improved burning, Indigenous groups can demonstrate that they reduce overall greenhouse gas emissions.
 This generates what’s called a ‘carbon credit’ where one less tonne of carbon dioxide emitted equals one carbon credit.

 If another organisation wants to reduce its own greenhouse gas emissions but can’t, it can instead purchase these carbon credits off someone else.
 The Australian Government also acquires these credits through the Emissions Reduction Fund to help meet Australia’s 2020 emissions reduction targets.
 The sale of carbon credits by Indigenous groups thereby generates income, which is applied to conservation land management.
 It’s a win for everyone.

 This work has prevented hundreds of thousands of tons of greenhouse gases from entering the atmosphere by changing fire management across many millions of hectares—the equivalent of taking hundreds of thousands of cars off the road—while generating millions of dollars in revenue for ongoing conservation work at locations like Fish River Station.

 Carbon reduction achievements

-Since the start of this program, we've helped remove 5 million tonnes of carbon.
-That's the equivalent of taking over 2 million cars off the road through Indigenous Ranger programs to reduce net greenhouse gas emissions.
+Since the start of this program, we've helped abate 6 million tonnes of carbon.
+That's the equivalent of taking about 2.5 million cars off the road through Indigenous Ranger programs to reduce net greenhouse gas emissions.

 Places we help protect